CleverCase/ember-bootstrap-controls/README.md

 This README outlines the details of using and collaborating on this Ember addon.

 ## Upgrade Instructions
-Move into your root ember directory and run:
+ - Find the `ember-bootstrap-controls` in your `package.json` which can be found in the root ember directory and update it to the latest release.
+ - Run `npm install`

-`ember g ember-bootstrap-controls`
+ - Move into your root ember directory and run `ember g ember-bootstrap-controls`

 ## Installation